tcltk/tklib/embedded/md/tklib/files/modules/map/box-display.md

 # <a name='description'></a>DESCRIPTION

-This package provides \.\.\.
-Widget to display the information of a single box definition
+This package provides a widget to show the information of a single *geo/box* definition\.

 # <a name='section2'></a>API